YannisPap/Wrangle-OpenStreetMap-Data/README.md

 ## Amenities

-In Singapore they refer to the banks with their abbreviations rather than their complete names.
+In Singapore, they refer to the banks with their abbreviations rather than their complete names.
 This fact along with their popularity of the ATMs on the street amenities list (will be presented later) makes them prone to mistakes.
-The assessment revealed only 5 issues:
+The assessment revealed only five issues:
-- ‘UOB’ referred as ‘Uob’
+- ‘UOB’ appeared as ‘Uob’.
-- ‘POSB’ referred as ‘Posb’
+- ‘POSB’ appeared as ‘Posb’.
-- ‘OCBC’ referred as 'Overseas Chinese Banking Corporation'
+- ‘OCBC’ appeared as 'Overseas Chinese Banking Corporation'.
-- 2 completely irrelevant nodes marked as ‘ATM’
+- 2 completely irrelevant nodes marked as ‘ATM’.

 ___